 - surgical biopsy – removal of a tissue sample by an incisional biopsy which removes part of the abnormal area or an excisional biopsy which removes all of the abnormal area.

 The main goal of surgery for breast cancer is to remove the cancer and assess the stage of disease.
 The stage of disease is determined by the cell type, tumor size, and the spread of the cancer cells, and this will determine the type of treatment that is recommended.
 In a lumpectomy only the tumor with an edge of the normal tissue surrounding the cancer cells is removed.
 A simple or total mastectomy involves removal of the entire breast.
 The modified radical mastectomy includes the removal of the breast and lymph nodes under the arm, whereas the radical mastectomy includes the removal of the underlying chest wall muscle and is much less common.

 Outpatient radiation therapy may be recommended to kill any remaining cancer cells in the breast, chest wall, or under the arm after the surgery or to reduce the size of the tumor before the surgery.
 After a lumpectomy, radiation therapy is almost always recommended, and sometimes it is recommended after a mastectomy.

 Radiation therapy kills cancer cells using high-energy rays.
 The most common form used for breast cancer is external radiation therapy where the rays come from a large machine outside the body.

-Chemotherapy uses anticancer drugs which travel through the bloodstream and is give intravenously or by mouth to kill the cancer.
+Chemotherapy uses anticancer drugs which travel through the bloodstream and is given intravenously or by mouth to kill the cancer.
 Biologic and hormone therapy may also be in the treatment plan.
 These are forms of systemic therapy and may be given before surgery to shrink the tumor, or after the surgery to kill any cancer cells that may have gone undetected to other parts of the body.
-This is typically provided in the physician’s office (medical oncologist) as an outpatient.
+This is typically provided in the physician’s office on an outpatient basis.